Let The Sun Shine!

 I think we all know the general benefits of exercising… Lower weight, better blood pressure, improved mental health, lower risk of heart problems, and so on… Basically, exercise gives you a longer and better quality of life.
 So I’m not going to try to sell you on the general idea of exercise.
 I’m going to assume you’ve already received that telegram!

-Exercise as a Tool for Healing
+Exercise As A Tool For Healing

 I’m more specifically interested in what exercise might do for healing Type 1 Diabetes.
 Dr Kelly Turner highlights in her book ‘Radical Hope’ that exercise is also a crucial component of a healing journey.
 I also know that the two ex-Type 1 Diabetics Daniel Darkes and Johan Kotze both place great importance on exercise in their daily lives.
 Daniel Darkes is an ultra-marathon runner.
 Johan Kotze enjoys CrossFit and circuit classes.